shashikant88093/shashikant88093/README.md

 <br />

-Hi, I'm [Shashikant Kumar](https://shashikant88093.github.io/resume/), a passionate self-taught full stack web developer and a freelance software engineer from india.
+Hi, I'm [Shashikant Kumar](https://shashikant88093.github.io/resume/), a passionate self-taught Full Stack web developer and a freelance software engineer from india.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience and code quality of the things I build.